-1.i.
+2.h.
 Income taxes (IAS 12)

 Current taxes are provided for on the basis of a realistic estimate of taxable income under current tax regulations, taking into account any exemptions that may apply.
-Income taxes are recognized in the income statement, except for those relating to items charged or credited directly to equity, in which case the tax effect is recognized directly in equity.

 Deferred taxes are determined on the basis of taxable or deductible temporary differences between the carrying amount of assets and liabilities and their value for tax purposes.
 They are classified as non-current assets and liabilities.